DEBBIE ELLIOTT, host:

 The village of Qana in southern Lebanon has been thrust into the international spotlight after an Israeli air strike there today killed some 60 people, civilians - many of them children.

-The Qana attack is the single deadliest bombing in Lebanon since hostilities began between Israel and Hezbollah almost three weeks ago.
+It's the single deadliest bombing in Lebanon since hostilities began between Israel and Hezbollah almost three weeks ago.

-An emergency session of the UN security council is meeting at this hour — Secretary General Kofi Annan criticized Washington for not pressing for an unconditional cease-fire.
+An emergency session of the UN Security Council is meeting at this hour.
+Secretary General Kofi Annan criticized Washington for not pressing for an unconditional ceasefire.